SLeviyang/RegressHaplo/README.md

 * `bam_file` - A BAM file of the NGS dataset.
 The reference is not needed by RegressHaplo.
 * `out_dir` - directory in which output and input datafiles are written and read.
+* `start_pos, end_pos` - positions on reference over which to make variant calls.
+If NULL, then the whole reference is considered.
 * `max_num_haplotypes` - maximum number of haplotypes to consider in a locus and globally.
 The default of 1200 represents a ceiling, beyond that and the computations slow down considerably.
 Lowering the maximum number of haplotypes will speed up the reconstruction but potentially reduce accuracy.
 * `rho_values` - which rho values to use in constructing solutions for the penalized regression.
 For each rho value, the regression is solved `num_trials` time using different starting points.
 * `sig` - significance level at which to call variants.
 A Bonferonni correction is automatically applied to the significance level accounting for multiplicity of positions.  **To turn off error correction, set sig=0**